Latest Blog Posts

 The ABA Just Rejected “Affirmative Consent” Rules for Sexual Assault

-Here Are Three Take-Home Lessons for Campus Sexual Assault and Title IX Cases The American Bar Association just rejected a proposal to incorporate “affirmative consent” into American criminal law.
-There are three take away points for campus rules regulating sexual assault and Title IX enforcement: “Affirmative consent” rules lie far…
+Here Are Three Take-Home Lessons for Campus Sexual Assault and Title IX Cases The American Bar Association rejected a proposal to incorporate “affirmative consent” into American criminal law.
+This decision has sparked debate over whether affirmative consent should become a legal standard in criminal law, raising questions about how to…

 Read More